Black Week 40% Off Promotion!!!

 The Publii theme language file

-With this new format, things like the text on buttons in the theme are defined in a language file that's separate from the theme code.
-The format for these language files is themeName.lang.json, and the file will be stored in the theme's folder in the Publii files location (this is defined in the Global Settings for Publii).
+The name of the language files is themeName.lang.json, which is stored in the theme's folder in the Publii files location (this is defined in the Global Settings for Publii).
 So, if we wanted to find the language file for the new Portfolio theme, we'd first go to our Publii file folder, then open the themes → portfolio folder, where we'll find the language file:

 Now, to translate the theme's text we technically could simply open the language file and edit it directly, but there's a problem; when the theme is updated the language file will be overwritten, and all our changes will be lost.
 Instead, we need a more permanent solution, which Publii already provides.